 Are there any age or weight restrictions for guests occupying an upper bunk bed?

 In line with Australian standards, P&O Cruises strongly recommends that children under the age of 9 do not occupy or play in an upper berth bunk bed.

 Our upper bunk beds have a weight restriction of 100kg.

 Are there queen beds available?

-Most cabins have queen beds, as long as the upper beds are not in use.
+Most rooms have queen beds, as long as the upper beds are not in use.

-Besides the beds of course, all cabins include ensuite bathroom with shower, personally controlled air-conditioning, flatscreen TV, fridge, telephone, hairdryer, writing desk, wardrobe, drawer space and safety deposit box.
+Besides the beds of course, all rooms include ensuite bathroom with shower, personally controlled air-conditioning, flatscreen TV, fridge, telephone, hairdryer, writing desk, wardrobe, drawer space and safety deposit box.